keirthana/anbox-cloud-docs/explanation/application-streaming.md

 ## Streaming stack overview

 The streaming stack is based on [WebRTC](https://webrtc.org/) and integrates with GPUs from different vendors to enable low latency video encoding mandatory for any real time streaming use case.
-It is highly customisable but requires some functional understanding.
+It can be highly customized but requires some functional understanding.

 WebRTC is a peer to peer protocol, but clients must first find each other through a central server.
 The server does not need to know about the content of the messages between the clients, it only has to forward the messages from one peer to another.

 The stream gateway exists to enable clients find each other through sessions.
-Sessions contain user data, application information and more, but most importantly, they provide an entry point for both the client and the instance to start a communication process called signalling.
-Signalling is a process by which both peers exchange messages and establish optimal codecs, network routes and content types.
+Sessions contain user data, application information and more, but most importantly, they provide an entry point for both the client and the instance to start a communication process called signaling.
+Signaling is a process by which both peers exchange messages and establish optimal codecs, network routes and content types.

 Each component of the stack plays a specific role: